selfcustody/krux/docs/getting-started/usage/navigating-the-main-menu.en.md

 Display the mnemonic words as text so you can write them down.

+#### Numbers

+Display the mnemonic word numbers in decimal, hex, or octal format.

 #### Plaintext QR

 Generate a QR containing the mnemonic words as regular text, where words are separated by spaces.